IMMANUEL5015/Bucket-List-App/README.md

 * It allows new Bucketlists to be created by authenticated users.
 * It allows authenticated users to retrieve Bucketlists.
 * It gives authenticated users the ability to edit, retrieve, update and delete a Bucketlist.
+* It associates individual Bucketlists with their respective creators.

 ## Technologies Used in this Project